chongyangshi/budget-k8s/README.md

 ## Usage

-Traefik implements its Kubernetes TLS secret controller with Reflection, as a result it requires the ability to list all secrets in all namespaces it watches for new ingress resources in by default, and [stubbornly refuses](https://github.com/traefik/traefik/issues/7097) to provide a config option to turn off the code rquiring secret access, even if the user does not want to load any TLS certificates.
+Traefik implements its Kubernetes TLS secret controller with Reflection, as a result it requires the ability to list all secrets in all namespaces it watches for new ingress resources in by default, and [stubbornly refuses](https://github.com/traefik/traefik/issues/7097) to provide a config option to turn off the code requiring secret access, even if the user does not want to load any TLS certificates.

 We therefore have had to set up a namespace dedicated to services that will be exposed via Traefik, and make that namespace is the only one in which Traefik is configured to be able to read all secrets.
 This namespace is called **`ingress`** and is configured by the `ingress` layer.